-"Ordinary hair that goes into wigs is not so costly as would seem to be the case from the prices we are obliged to charge for wigs," continued Mr. Kershaw in answer to a question, "Wigs are expensive because we have to put each hair in separately, the it firmly, and be sure that it points the same way that it did on the head where

-It grew."
-"What is considered the highest priced hair, Mr. Kershaw, and what is the ruice of it?
+"Ordinary hair that goes into wigs is not so costly as would seem to be the cnse from the prices we are obliged to charge for wigs," continued Mr. Kershaw in answer to a question.
+Wigs are expensive because we have to put each hair in separately, tie it firmly, and be sure that it points the same way that it did on the head where It grew."
+"What is considered the highest priced hair, Mr. Kershaw, and what is the price of it?

 "Pure white is the most difficult hair to obtain, and naturally the highest priced.
-Pure white hair 24 inches long, which is the standard length for wo men, is worth all the way from \$65 to silo per ounce.
-It would not be worth nearly so much, of course, if hair could be satisfactorily dyed white, but it cannot, as dying it renders it stiff and dead.
-The next hardest hair to get, and consequently the highest related is and consequently the highest priced, is what you would call a mouse color-
+Pure white hair 24 inches long, priced.
+Fure white nair 24 inches long, which is the standard length for wo-men, is worth all the way from \$85 to \$100 per ounce.
+It would not be worth hearly so much, of course, if hair could be satisfactorily dyed white, but it cannot, as dying it renders it stiff and dead.
+The next hardest hair to get.